sheelykyle/terraform-practice/_posts/2023-09-05-First-post.md

 title: "FIRST POST"
 date: 2023-09-05
 ---
-This is a draft page.
-I will edit it later today!
+This is a practice page.